aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 - `Code.fromBucket(bucket, key, objectVersion?)` - specify an S3 object that contains the archive of your runtime code.

 ### Discussion + Future Work

+- Modeling the `Schedule` property

+  - Currently the Canary L1 takes a mandatory `Schedule` property that is an object with `DurationInSeconds` and `Expression` as sub-properties. `DurationInSeconds` specifies how long the canary should be active for and `Expression` defines how often the canary runs.
+I propose the L2 specifies two optional properties, `lifetime` and `rate`. `lifetime` replaces `DurationInSeconds` and offers a logical name to what the property controls, while `rate` is an enum that specifies the `Expression` in a discoverable way.

+  - I expect the `rate` property to look something like this in the constructor: `rate: Rate.EVERY_MINUTE` or `rate: Rate.RUN_ONCE`.

+  - I currently have the default of `lifetime = 0` (runs forever) and `rate: Rate.EVERY_FIVE_MINUTES`.

+- Modeling the `RunConfig` property

+  - The Canary L1 takes a mandatory `RunConfig` property which is an object with a `TimeoutInSeconds` sub-property.
+This provides the upper-bound in how long the canary can run.
+I propose the L2 specifies the optional property `timeout` which defaults to the duration in `rate`.